Versal/player-api/api.md

 * `playerApi.setLearnerAttributes(attrs)` or also `playerApi.setLearnerState(attrs)`

-Persist a dictionary of attributes in the gadget's learner state.
+Persist an object containing the gadget's current learner state.

 * `playerApi.setPropertySheetAttributes(propertySheetDict)`

 Define the gadget's property sheet.
-The argument is a dictionary describing the attributes appearing in the property sheet.
+The argument is a object containing the attributes appearing in the property sheet.

 Presently the player supports the following data types in property sheets: